 The 7 ft-tall bronze figure, sculpted by Vivien Mallock, shows a 24-year-old Clough with his boots slung over his shoulder striding towards Boro’s former ground Ayresome Park, on his way to training from his childhood home on Valley Road in nearby Grove Hill.

 Get your skates on in Albert Park and enjoy a whirl around the roller rink!
-Open daily from 9am to 4pm, it’s great exercise and fun too!
+Open daily from 9am to 6pm until Sunday 1st October (from 1st October onwards opening hours are 9am to 4pm), it’s great exercise and fun too!
 No matter what your experience, the park has a pair of skates for you.

 Albert Park Park-Run